Last Updated on

 “What if they don’t like me?”

-What if there was a way you could keep your focus on others?
-Then, you would be less self-conscious and it would be easier to come up with conversation topics.
+If you can practice focusing on others, you can feel less self-conscious and it would be easier to come up with conversation topics.

-In essence, their clients are instructed to constantly focus on the conversation at hand (or, when they enter a room, focus on the people in it) rather than themselves.
+In essence, the clients are instructed to constantly focus on the conversation at hand (or, when they enter a room, focus on the people in it) rather than themselves.

-“But David, if I’m not in my own head, I can’t come up with things to say!”
+“But if I’m not in my own head, I can’t come up with things to say!”